-For the states the Great Lakes Region Administration serves, we provide information on community involvement and aircraft noise issues, including how to submit a noise complaint or inquiry.
+FAA's Alaskan Region Administration serves the geographic boundaries of the State of Alaska.
+We provide information on community involvement and aircraft noise issues, including how to submit a noise complaint or inquiry.

 Noise Complaints & Inquiries

-Noise from Aircraft Operations at Your Community Airport
+Noise from Aircraft Operations at Your Community Airports

 The FAA's continuing mission is to ensure the safe and efficient use of our nation's navigable airspace.
 We also participate in an array of research and community engagement activities focused on addressing aircraft noise.
 However, airport sponsors (i.e., owners/operators) also share the responsibility for reducing incompatible land uses and noise impacts on residents of the surrounding area.